RoboticExplorationLab/Lunar_sat_dynamics/README.md

 # Lunar_sat_dynamics
-Implementation of the dynamics of a satellite orbiting the Moon.
+Implementation of the dynamics of a satellite orbiting the Moon using SatelliteDynamics.jl as a backend.
 Includes multiple lunar gravity field models and some numerical simulations as examples
 To run a simulation, just use:

 _run_sim(x0, Δt, tf)_